mieszkokuzmierz/pkobp-expense-analysis/README.md

 # pkobp-expense-analysis
-Python tool to analyse expenses from exported .csv file // Narzędzie w Pythonie do analizy wydatków z pliku CSV eksportowanego z PKO BP.
+Python tool to analyse expenses from exported .csv file from PKO BP.
+Jupyter notebook is written in notebooks folder